 5 Toxic Ingredients to Avoid When Buying Sunscreen

 Did you know the compounds in your sunscreen are ingredients that your body will absorb and process?
-Many of those ingredients can be toxic and disruptive to your health and even affect fertility.
+Many of those are Toxic ingredients disruptive to your health and even affect fertility.
 That might be hard to understand because we have been taught that wearing sunscreen protects us.
 And it does!
 Sunscreen does reduce your exposure to harmful UV rays, thus lowering the risk for skin cancer (when used with other sun protection methods), but how can we be sure that the sunscreen we are using is not harming us in other ways?